1. My wife says she won’t’ give me a divorce. Do I have to stay married to her?

-- Legal custody is the right of a parent to see a child’s medical and school records and to have a say about the child’s education and religious upbringing.
+- the right of a parent to see a child’s medical and school records and to have a say about the child’s education and religious upbringing.
 No more, no less.
 A parent can have legal custody without having any physical custody at all.

 - Physical custody determines which parent the child lives with, or states that a child lives with both parents, sharing about equal time between them.
 Typically, a parent who has either full or shared custody also has legal custody.

 - There is also Sole custody, meaning that a parent has both legal and full physical custody, with the other parent having essentially no say in a child’s upbringing.

 In all of the above scenarios, visitation can still take place.
 In other words, a parent with no legal or physical custody rights could still be granted visitation.